The majority of climate scientists agree on the main causes of climate change.

 By these natural processes alone, carbon dioxide will increase/decrease very slowly over time or remain constant.

-Mankind is releasing about 90 million tons of carbon dioxide into the atmosphere each day, as if it were an open sewer.
+Humanity is releasing about 90 million tons of carbon dioxide into the atmosphere each day as if it were an open sewer.

-However, mankind has drastically increased the concentration of carbon dioxide from 280 parts per million to 392 ppm in the last 200 years.
+However, mankind has drastically increased the concentration of carbon dioxide from 280 parts per million to 413 ppm in the last 200 years (as of March 2020, it was recorded at 413 ppm) (Source).

 This rapid change of carbon dioxide will have several effects on humankind and precious ecosystems.